Request a Consultation

 Tech Talk

-Tech Talk Posted on Aug 22, 2022 | 3 Min Read
+Tech Talk Updated on Feb 1, 2024 | 4 Min Read

 When it comes to BI and Data Analytics, there is a wide repertoire of tools available in the market that support data-driven decision-making.
 Amidst all, Microsoft Power BI has been stealing thunder since it comes with a host of features that not only allow users to transform raw and unstructured data into meaningful insights but also enable them to create visually-rich data reports for quick decision-making.
 This self-service analytics tool has been around for over a decade and today it has become the most coveted choice for creating interactive dashboards for data visualization and analysis.
-What’s more interesting about Power BI is that Microsoft has positioned itself as a leader in Gartner’s Magic Quadrant for Analytics and Business Intelligence Platforms for 12 consecutive years.
+What’s more interesting about Power BI is that Microsoft has positioned itself as a leader in Gartner’s Magic Quadrant for Analytics and Business Intelligence Platforms for 12 consecutive years

-5 Ways to Use Power BI
+Foolproof Ways to Use Power BI

 1. Better Storytelling

 Typical pie charts work great for numbers, but when it comes to telling stories pertaining to data that changes with time, why not try out the expressive ‘Timeline Storyteller’?
 It is a visual storytelling environment that allows users to produce a linear list of dates or times or present disparate aspects of data in the form of grids, spirals, circles, timelines, or custom shapes.
-Besides this, users can present information that shows events’ duration, a chronological list using a palette of layouts, scales, timeline representations, etc.
+Besides this, users can present information that shows events’ duration, and a chronological list using a palette of layouts, scales, timeline representations, etc.

 2. Custom Visualizations

-Power BI comes with an array of rich visualizations beyond typical bar graphs or Gantt charts that includes dial gauges, KPI scorecards, and Sankey charts to fuel dashboards and data reports.
+Power BI comes with an array of rich visualizations beyond typical bar graphs or Gantt charts that include dial gauges, KPI scorecards, and Sankey charts to fuel dashboards and data reports.
 In other words, Power BI offers a host of customization and integration options for better data visualization.
 Users can download the applications to customize visual data from the Microsoft AppSource or they can also create their own using the Power BI Visuals SDK, which is based on R-language scripts and popular JavaScript libraries such as jQuery, D3, etc. Be creative with the rich library of open-source and customizable data visualization tools to visualize data in a better way.

 3. Build Smart Dashboards